 II.
 A tenure track faculty member may request in writing a one-year extension of the deadline for tenure review for extraordinary personal or professional circumstances (other than parenthood as described in Part I) that substantially impede the tenure track faculty member's progress towards tenure.
 A written request for consideration for a one-year extension of the deadline for tenure review that describes in detail the extraordinary circumstances warranting the extension must be provided to the Chair (or to the Dean, if a School does not have academic departments) with appropriate supporting materials.

 The Chair will forward the request and the Chair's recommendation to the Dean of the School.
-The Dean must submit the request, with the Dean's recommendation, to the Vice President for Academic Affairs, who will make the final decision for the campus.
+The Dean must submit the request, with the Dean's recommendation, to the Provost, who will make the final decision for the campus.
 An extension will be granted only for candidates whose record of scholarship, service and teaching indicates strong potential to meet requirements for tenure within the granted period of extension.
 Each decision concerning an extension will be made on a case-by-case basis.
-The Vice President's decision is non-reviewable.
+The Provost's decision is non-reviewable.

 III.
 Extensions of the deadline for tenure review under Part I and Part II may not exceed, in aggregate, three years.